Memorable Manitobans: Edwin Gladstone “Eddie” Cass (1893-1985)

 He played for a number of Manitoba baseball teams, usually as a first baseman, and also coached.
 In 1931 he helped start the Winnipeg High School Football League, and he was instrumental in the formation of an annual Catholic field day.
 He was involved in community affairs throughout his life, serving as Executive Director of the United Way until 1964.
 He then joined the C.A.M.R.
 (Manitoba Division) where he established and ran a canoe-a-thon until the late 1970s.
 He served on the Board of Misericordia Hospital, St. Boniface Hospital, St. Amant Centre, and St. Joseph’s Vocational School, and a member of the athletic committee of the Manitoba Centennial Corporation.
 He was a founding member and President of the Sierra Club of Winnipeg.
 He is a member of the Manitoba Sports Hall of Fame.

-He received numerous honours, including the Centennial Medal of Honour from the Manitoba Historical Society (1970), the Queen Elizabeth II Silver Jubilee Medal (1977), honorary doctorates from the University of Manitoba and the University of Winnipeg, the Golden Boy Award from the Conference of Christians and Jews, and was inducted into the Order of the Buffalo Hunt by the Province of Manitoba (1980).
+He received numerous honours, including the Centennial Medal of Honour from the Manitoba Historical Society (1970), the Queen Elizabeth II Silver Jubilee Medal (1977), an honorary doctorate from the University of Winnipeg (1974), the Golden Boy Award from the Conference of Christians and Jews (1964), and was inducted into the Order of the Buffalo Hunt by the Province of Manitoba (1980).

 “Vince’s philosophy stressed fun for all,” Winnipeg Free Press, 22 September 1982, page 84.